People's State of Bavaria: Eisner government

 Although he advocated a socialist republic, Eisner distanced himself from the Russian Bolsheviks, declaring that his government would protect property rights.
 It put off large-scale issues such as nationalization of industries but enacted an eight-hour workday and gave women the right to vote.
 On 7 January 1919, a Provisional State Constitution was promulgated.

 The new republic started out with many strikes against it.
-None of its leaders was a native Bavarian, and they were bohemians and intellectuals – many of them Jewish – who were conspicuous in their anti-bourgeois bias.
+None of its leaders was a native Bavarian, and they were bohemians and intellectuals – many of them Jewish – who were conspicuous in their anti-bourgeois attitude.
 Those on the right wing called Eisner a "foreign, racially alien vagabond" and a Bolshevist, and his associates "unscrupulous alien scoundrels", "Jewish rascals" and "misleaders of labor".
 Eisner did not help matters by declaring that his regime would have "government by kindness" and would create a "realm of light, beauty and reason."
 There were frequent spectacles such as parades, demonstrations, concerts and speeches, but the regime's philosophical utopianism won over few converts.
 Eisner even admitted German guilt for World War I at a socialist conference in Bern, Switzerland and, with his secretary Felix Fechenbach, published papers from the official archives of Bavaria which showed German complicity in the Austrian ultimatum to Serbia in July 1914 after the assassination of Archduke Ferdinand.
 Even cabinet ministers were dissatisfied with Eisner's leadership.
-One of them told him "You are an anarchist ...
-You are no statesman, you are a fool ...
+One of them told him "You are an anarchist [...]
+You are no statesman, you are a fool [...]
 We are being ruined by bad management."
 An organized campaign for Eisner's removal from office was not long in coming.

 The new government never won any significant support in the conservative Bavarian countryside, and it was unable to provide basic services.
-Eisner's USPD was defeated in the January 1919 election, coming in sixth place, with only 2.5 per cent of the vote, and only winning three seats in the Bavarian Parliament (the Landtag), while the Bavarian People's Party won 66 seats.
+Eisner's USPD was defeated in the January 1919 election, coming in sixth place, with only 2,5% of the vote, and only winning three seats in the Bavarian Parliament (the Landtag), while the Bavarian People's Party won 66 seats.
 Eisner, apparently because he was loath to give up power, delayed calling the Landtag into session until forced to by public pressure from all quarters, including a death threat from the Thule Society if he did not give up his office.
 Finally, he set the legislature to meet on 21 February 1919, more than a month after the election.